ALS: Prognosis, staging, and survival

-Providing individual patients with a precise prognosis is not currently possible, though research is underway to provide statistical models on the basis of prognostic factors including age at onset, progression rate, site of onset, and presence of frontotemporal dementia.
-Those with a bulbar onset have a worse prognosis than limb-onset ALS; a population-based study found that bulbar-onset ALS patients had a median survival of 2.0 years and a 10-year survival rate of 3%, while limb-onset ALS patients had a median survival of 2.6 years and a 10-year survival rate of 13%.
+Providing individual patients with a precise prognosis is not currently possible, though research is underway to provide statistical models on the basis of prognostic factors, including age at onset, progression rate, site of onset, and presence of frontotemporal dementia.
+Bulbar-onset ALS typically has a worse prognosis than limb-onset ALS; a population-based study found that bulbar-onset ALS patients had a median survival of 2.0 years and a 10-year survival rate of 3%, while limb-onset ALS patients had a median survival of 2.6 years and a 10-year survival rate of 13%.
 Those with respiratory-onset ALS had a shorter median survival of 1.4 years and 0% survival at 10 years.
-While astrophysicist Stephen Hawking lived for 55 more years following his diagnosis, his was an unusual case.
+Though notable astrophysicist Stephen Hawking lived for 55 more years following his diagnosis, his case was an unusual one.

 Cognitive, emotional, and behavioral symptoms

 Cognitive impairment or behavioral dysfunction is present in 30–50% of individuals with ALS, and can appear more frequently in later stages of the disease.
 Language dysfunction, executive dysfunction, and troubles with social cognition and verbal memory are the most commonly reported cognitive symptoms in ALS.
-Cognitive impairment is found more frequently in patients with C9orf72 gene repeat expansions, bulbar onset, bulbar symptoms, family history of ALS, and/or a predominantly upper motor neuron phenotype.
+Cognitive impairment is found more frequently in patients with C9orf72 gene repeat expansions, bulbar onset, bulbar symptoms, family history of ALS and/or a predominantly upper motor neuron phenotype.

-Emotional lability is a symptom in which patients cry, smile, yawn, or laugh, either in the absence of emotional stimuli, or when they are feeling the opposite emotion to that being expressed; it is experienced by about half of ALS patients and is more common in those with bulbar-onset ALS.
-While relatively benign relative to other symptoms, it can cause increased stigma and social isolation as people around the patient struggle to react appropriately to what can be frequent and inappropriate outbursts in public.
+Pseudobulbar affect and emotional lability are a type of symptom in which patients cry, smile, yawn, or laugh, either in the absence of emotional stimuli, or when they are feeling the opposite emotion to that being expressed.
+Approximately half of ALS patients experience this; it is more common in those with bulbar-onset ALS.
+While more or less benign relative to other symptoms, it can cause increased stigma and social isolation as people around the patient struggle to react appropriately to what can be frequent and inappropriate outbursts in public.

 In addition to mild changes in cognition that may only emerge during neuropsychological testing, around 10–15% of individuals have signs of frontotemporal dementia (FTD).
 Repeating phrases or gestures, apathy, and loss of inhibition are the most frequently reported behavioral features of ALS.
 ALS and FTD are now considered to be part of a common disease spectrum (ALS–FTD) because of genetic, clinical, and pathological similarities.
-Genetically, repeat expansions in the C9orf72 gene account for about 40% of genetic ALS and 25% of genetic FTD.

-Cognitive and behavioral issues are associated with a poorer prognosis as they may reduce adherence to medical advice, and deficits in empathy and social cognition, which may increase caregiver burden.
+Cognitive and behavioral issues are associated with a poorer prognosis as they may reduce adherence to medical advice and deficits in empathy and social cognition, which may increase caregiver burden.